AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 Use the **[!UICONTROL Custom Domain Group]** tab to define a new domain group.
 For each domain, you can add all the subdomains it covers.<!--TBC-->

-Ensure that each domain is unique to its domain group and does not overlap with other domain groups.
+For domain groups used in said plan, ensure that each domain is unique to its domain group and does not overlap with other domain groups.
 Since global domain groups are automatically defined, users should consider this when creating custom domain groups.

 For example, if you add the custom domain Luma, you want the following subdomains to be included: luma.com, luma.co.uk, luma.it, luma.fr, luma.de, etc.